Updated: 25-07-2025 at 3:30 PM

 The process of alternative verification methods should involve video-based KYC procedures that comply with 2016 KYC rules and avoid requiring eye-blinking verification.

-Digital services platform interfaces operated by the Government and educational institutions, and financial technology providers must provide equally accessible usability for all segments of society that including people with disabilities, together with elderly residents and economically underprivileged users.
+Digital services platform interfaces operated by the Government and educational institutions, and financial technology providers must provide equally accessible usability for all segments of society including people with disabilities, together with elderly residents and economically underprivileged users.

 Also Read: Free Motorised Tricycle Scheme for PwDs 2025: Complete Guide